charlesjsun/rjax/README.md

-# RL framework in JAX
+# RL framework in JAX/Flax

 Offline RL framework in JAX that supports
-- Multi-device training
+- Distributed multi-device training
 - Multiprocessed dataloaders
-- Modular experiment handling
-- Extensive and modular logging
+- Modular experiment management and logging

 Currently used by myself for research so features may change often.